Some may wonder why I share and discuss “Disney things” so often.

 At the 1993 National Jamboree I was the director of staff dining halls.
 I led the team who fed all of the jamboree staff (other than the sub-camp staff) in about a dozen dining halls.
 I had decided to implement Disney concepts such as customer service and workforce selection in these facilities.
 It went very well, and I thought I might be on to something BSA-wise.

 When I became the director of the national volunteer training center of the BSA, the Philmont Training Center, in 1995 I thought the ideas would be a great fit at PTC and committed to use them there.
-I believe much of our success at PTC – leading to the largest attendance years ever – was in large part due to our use of these Disney Institute concepts in serving the families and Scouters who came there.
+I believe much of our success at PTC – leading to the largest attendance years ever – was in large part due to our use of these Disney customer service and leadership concepts in serving the families and Scouters who came there.
 Not to mention how I and we treated the staff of PTC.

 After five years at PTC I became a Scout executive and continued to try to incorporate what I had learned from Disney in my leadership of the Kennewick, Washington-based Blue Mountain Council.